hpc-social/.github/profile/README.md

 - [hpc.social](https://hpc.social): visit our main community portal at hpc.social!
 - [Community Map](https://hpc.social/map/): to see centers and groups and community members, or [add yourself to the map](https://hpc.social/projects/map/)
-- [Community Projects](https://hpc.social/projects/): showcasing initiatives from our community
+- [Projects](https://hpc.social/projects/): showcasing initiatives from our community
-- [Community Syndicated Blogs](https://hpc.social/blog/): the voices of our community, all in one place.
+- [Syndicated Blogs](https://hpc.social/blog/): the voices of our community, all in one place.
 - [Community and Project Discussions](https://github.com/hpc-social/hpc-social.github.io/discussions): share your thoughts on ideas and add your own!
+- [Jobs](https://hpc.social/jobs/): share and find opportunities in our community

 ## Mastodon